 You could play a key role in harvesting our production forests by working in a commercial forest harvesting or log scaling operation.

-There's a mix of practical learning, with some theory, as well as 10 weeks of industry experience.
+There's a mix of practical learning, with some theory, as well as some real industry experience on our own harvest site.
 You team up with a real harvesting crew to put your skills and knowledge into practice.

 You learn how to be safe on site, make basic logging cuts, correctly process logs according to specific measurements, make decisions about grade and quality, and of course, maintain, sharpen and operate your own chainsaw.

 Upon successfully completing the requirements you'll receive the award of: